architect/arc.codes/src/views/docs/en/guides/extend/eject-to-cloudformation.md

 Need to install @architect/architect

-And then in the project directory run arc package
+And then in the project directory run `arc deploy --dry-run`

 That will generate sam.json (which is CloudFormation) and print out AWS CLI instructions for deploying